 There is another, better world in which early, aggressive media attention to Flint might have caught public attention and thus political attention, mitigating the damage to Flint residents.
 It’s easy to argue that the media was just catering to our collective appetite for debates about nipples and plaid.
 After all, we’re the ones who click!
 But it’s also possible that the public would have different priorities if the media pushed us to.

-Saying “the internet is awful because people are awful” is a lot like saying “guns don’t kill people; people kill people.”
 Saying the internet is awful because people are awful is a lot like saying guns don’t kill people; people kill people.
 It’s superficially true and completely misses the point.
 The fact is that Americans kill people—including themselves—at staggering rates because we’ve made it easy to get guns.
 Similarly, the internet can feel like an awful place not simply because we’re awful people, but because we have also designed the internet to be a garbage fire.

 Beyond the issue of simple demand, what encourages publishers to produce so many hot takes?
 Part of this issue is that publishers’ business models give them a perverse incentive toward shallow writing.
 As I’ve written before:

 Publishing companies have two ways to measure the value of a piece.
 They look at how much money it cost to produce, and at how much monetizable attention—in the form of display advertising—it captures.
 An underpaid freelancer might take one hour to produce a zany listicle on confused cats and one hour to create a slideshow about the history of mac-and-cheese pizza.
 If each one captures readers’ attention long enough to shove an advertisement down their eye-gullets, then — congratulations! — you have produced essentially interchangeable pieces of #content.